AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 This course is a general introduction to computing resources at Aalto, suitable as an introduction to any researcher doing somewhat computational or data-intensive work now or in the future.
+Aalto University is used in examples, but all parts are designed to be useful to others as well.

 This course is especially suitable to new researchers or students trying to understand computational/data analysis options available to them.
 It